A citation is just like your house address. Citations help your reader locate the sources you used in your research. Citations include:

-Select a source from the dropdown menu above (Citing Sources: APA) for examples.
+Select a source from the dropdown menu on the left (Citing Sources: APA) for examples.

 Reference citations appear in References at the end of your paper.
 This is a list of all sources that were consulted and cited in your paper.
 Below is the format for a book.
-Select your source from the drop-down menu above for more examples.
+Select your source from the drop-down menu on the left for more examples.